ptrbman/proofslice/README.md

 ```console
 gcc tmp.c && ./a.out
 ```
+Since the slices does not provide output, if nothing happens that means that everything works!
+If there is an error, the output will complain about a failed assertion.

 ## Bugs
 Please report any bugs or contact me if you have any questions!